When to Walk Away from a Client: 15 Ultimate Reasons

 11. Your Client is Taking All Your Resources

-Not to mention bringing in new Clients (which is key to growing your business).
+Not to mention bringing in new clients (which is key to growing your business).

+Takeaway: Never get caught in the trap of depleting your business resources with demanding clients (that often have unrealistic expectations).
 Because it will only be to the detriment of your business.
+Walk away.

 12. Your Client Does Not Treat You Right

-And this includes:
+And this includes your client:

-Your Client talking Inappropriately or rudely towards you
+- Talking Inappropriately or rudely towards you

-Your Client being verbally abusive towards you
+- Being verbally abusive towards you

-Your Client using pressure tactics towards you.
+- Using pressure tactics towards you.

 13. Your Client Undermines Your Professional Advice

-So your Client hires you in an area that they’re not an ‘expert’ in.
+So your client hires you in an area that they’re not an ‘expert’ in.

-And not only that they do this ‘consistently.’
+And not only that, they do this ‘consistently.’